 Woolf, Clarence and Marie Scholarship Fund

 For an East Noble High School senior who will be attending a four-year bachelor’s program to pursue a career in the medical field.
 Must have a high school grade point average of 3.00 or better.
-Amount is for educational expenses only and varies with interest rates, but will be about $5,000 annually for four years.
+Amount is for educational expenses only and varies with interest rates, but will be about $5,000 annually (in 2024, the payments will be $5,733.50) for four years.
 Interview required.
 (DASC-3 Interview)

 Donor Fund Story:

 The Clarence and Marie Woolf Scholarship Fund was established in 1992 through the Woolf’s estate.
 The primary purpose of the Fund shall be to establish a scholarship for a graduate of East Noble High School pursuing an education in the medical profession.

 Clarence was born and raised in Kendallville.
 He was a mechanic and owned a garage.
 He also owned rental houses during the Depression and helped their renters stay in their homes even if they lost their jobs during this difficult time.
 Clarence passed away in 1972.

 Marie was an Ohio native and she married Clarence on October 6, 1931.
 She enjoyed gardening and growing her own flowers.
 Marie passed away in 1991.